Chartwell brings a highly-experienced team of strategists from an array of disciplines to achieve our clients’ objectives.

 Ozzie earned his BA from James Madison University with a major in Political Science and Modern Foreign Language, and a minor in History.

+David is widely viewed as one of Washington's leading public affairs counselors, advising CEOs and world leaders.
 He is recognized as a leading Republican fundraiser, having participated in numerous congressional, gubernatorial and presidential finance committees over the last two decades, including most recently serving as Trump Victory Finance Chair, Washington, DC.
-In 2017, he was named by Politico as a "Power Player" and The Hill as a "Top Lobbyist."
+He has been named by Politico as a "Power Player" and The Hill as a "Top Lobbyist."
 David frequently appears in national print and on cable media sharing his views on the state of politics from a Republican perspective.

 David previously managed the Washington, DC office of a leading national public affairs firm and worked for a global public relations firm.
 Earlier in his career, David served as a Washington, DC correspondent for the Lawrence Eagle-Tribune and The Falmouth Enterprise.
 He began his career working in the Massachusetts Legislature and at the law firm of Todd & Weld, LLP.